magnussolution/magnusbilling7/wiki/pt_BR/modules/campaign/campaign.rst

 Nome
 ++++++++++++++++

-| Nós ainda não escrevemos a descrição deste campo.
+| Nome para a campanha.